All major taxonomic groups are well represented in the collection, but several areas of particular merit further description.

 1. sign and return all loan invoices to the Lender immediately following receipt of materials;

-2. use the CAS Collection labels sent with loans to tag all specimens(except those already so labeled) upon their receipt (these labels to be left with each specimen upon return);
+2. use the CAS Collection (CASENT) labels sent with loans to tag all specimens(except those already so labeled) upon their receipt (these labels to be left with each specimen upon return);

 3. maintain borrowed materials in a secure and pest-free environment at all times;